NSDerred/teacher-planner-obsidian/README.md

 ## Features

+### 🧙 Guided Setup Wizard
+A 10-step wizard walks you through full planner configuration on first launch — name, academic year, school days, periods, block types, holidays, subjects, and classes.
+Pre-filled with sensible UK defaults (standard periods, England 2025–26 term dates) so you can be up and running in minutes.
+Each step is skippable and everything can be changed later in settings.

+### 🗂️ Multiple Planners
+Run more than one planner inside the same vault — useful if you teach across two schools, have a very different timetable each year, or want to keep a clean record of previous academic years.
+Switch between planners instantly; each has its own timetable, classes, and lesson notes in a separate subfolder.

 ### 📅 Week View
 A colour-coded weekly grid showing your full timetable at a glance.
-Navigate by week, see your classes, duties, and events laid out clearly, and jump straight into lesson notes with a single click.
+Navigate forward and back by week, see classes, duties, and events laid out by period, and jump straight into a lesson note with a single click.

 ### 🗓️ Timetable Management
-Define your periods, set your daily schedule, and assign classes to slots.
-Full support for **A/B week rotation** — the plugin tracks which week you're on automatically.
+Build your timetable visually using the timetable editor.
+Define your periods, assign classes to slots, and set classrooms per slot.
+Full support for **A/B week rotation** — the plugin tracks which week you're on automatically based on your academic year start date.

-### 📚 Class & Subject Tracking
+### 📚 Subjects & Classes
-Configure your subjects, classes, year groups, and classrooms.
-Colour-code by subject so you can read your week at a glance.
+Configure subjects with an emoji identifier and nest class groups beneath them.
+Each class group has its own colour, year group, class code, and default classroom.
+Colours can be overridden at the class level independently of the subject.

+### 📌 Date Events
+Overlay one-off events onto any period on any date — cover lessons, duties, trips, meetings, parents' evenings, or any other one-off.
+Date events sit on top of your timetable without disrupting it and can be added directly by clicking an empty cell in the week view.

 ### 📝 Lesson Notes
-Open a per-lesson note directly from the week view.
-Each lesson gets its own note in your vault, built from a customisable template — keeping your planning and your notes in the same place.

-### 📌 Special Events & Cover
-Overlay one-off events on any slot: cover lessons, duties, meetings, trips, or anything else.
-Special events sit on top of your timetable without disrupting it.
+Each lesson in the week view has a dedicated note in your vault, built from a fully customisable template.
+Open, create, or edit a lesson note with a single click.
+Notes are stored in your planner folder and work with all standard Obsidian features — backlinks, search, graph view.

-### ⏱️ Directed Time Log
+### ⏱️ Directed Time Tracker
-Track your non-teaching directed time — meetings, duties, cover — across the academic year.
-Know what your week looks like beyond just lessons.
+Track your statutory directed time across the academic year against the STPCD 1,265-hour limit.
+The tracker counts timetabled lessons, directed-time activities, and date events, projects a year-end total, and excludes holidays and INSET days automatically.
+Supports part-time timetable fractions.
+Exports a detailed Excel report for union or management use.
+A plain-language guide note is created in your planner folder when the tracker is enabled.

 ### 📤 Export
-Export your timetable and planning data when you need it.
+Export your timetable and planning data to Excel (`.xlsx`) for sharing, reporting, or archiving.

-### 🎨 Themes
-Choose between **Carbon** (dark) and **Paper** (light), each with full dark/light mode support to match your Obsidian theme.
+### 🏫 School Day Blocks
+Define the types of slot that make up your school day — Lesson, Break, Registration, Administration, or any custom type — and assign them to your periods.
+Each block type has its own colour used to shade the week view grid.

 ---